-Comparison of Impacts and Table 7-1 Mitigation Conclusions: 2008 versus 2004 Ba seline 2008 Baseline Anal (Summary of analysis in the "Biological Resources" and 2004 Baseline Analysi Area of Significant Impact Description of Potential Impact Mitigation Measures however, through direct and indirect effects of the project, to of the Topock Cultural Area is and the physical characteristics that convey incursions. c.
-Coordinating with BLM and San Bernardino County to facilitate an its historical significance , is not feasible .
-This is because of -the fundamental project objective of to outreach effort to the staff at Moabi Regional Park, requesting that they communicate to visitors the parts of the project area that are off limits to off-road having an active remediation system to clean up the contaminated groundwater plume.
-As such, impacts on the TCA as a historical vehicle usage because of health and safety concerns, public lands management plans, or landowner requests.
-PG&E shall make a resource would be significant and unavoidable . good faith effort to involve the surrounding tribes in this outreach effort, providing Interested Tribes with the Two resources that have been previously determined eligible for listing on the NRHP are located opportunity to comment on outreach materials or provide a tribal cultural resources specialist the opportunity to participate in the outreach activities.
-As within the proposed project area.
-These resources consist of CA-SBR- 2910H (remnant segments of Route 66) and CA-SBR-11701 (a part of this outreach effort, PG&E shall work with Park Moabi and offer to design, develop, and fund the installation of an prehistoric quarry site with associated hearth and artifacts).
-In addition CA-SBR-219 (Loci A, B, informational kiosk within Park Moabi that informs visitors of the work being done at the project site.
-PG&E shall involve the tribes to the maximum extent and C of the Topock Maze) is adjacent to the project area.
-In addition to being a contributing feasible, as determined by DTSC, in the design and development of the informational kiosk. component of the Topock Cultural Area, this site qualifies as a historical resource under CEQA and could be subject to visual and auditory d.
-Posting signage to indicate those parts of the project area that are off limits to off- road vehicle usage due to possible health intrusions that affect its character as a historical resource (see Sections 4.1 and 4.9 of this EIR for further and safety concerns and to reduce potential damage to environmental resources.
-If agreed to by land owners and/or local, information on visual and noise- related impacts).
-These NRHP- eligible and listed resources are state, or federal management entities within the project area, PG&E shall work with the relevant land owner or land automatically considered eligible for inclusion in the CRHR and are treated as historical resources under management entity to develop, design, and fund the installation of easily visible and clear signage.
-This may include
+Comparison of Im - 2008 Baseline Analysis (Summary of analysis in the "Biological Resources" and "Cultural Resources" section of this EIR) Area of Significant Description of Potential Impac Description of Potential Impact the Topock Cultural Area is not feasible given the need to have an active remediation system to clean up the contaminated groundwater plume.
+As such, impacts on this historical resource would be significant and unavoidable.
+Two resources that have been previously determined eligible for listing on the NRHP are located within the proposed project area.
+These resources consist of CA-SB 2910H (remnant segments of Rout 66) and CA-SBR-11701 (a prehistoric quarry site with associated hearth and artifacts).
+In addition CA-SBR-219 (Loci A, B, and C of the Topock Maze) is adjacent to the project area.
+In addition to being a contributing component of the Topock Cultural Area, this site qualifies as a historire source under CEQA and could b subject to visual and auditory intrusions that affect its character a a historical resource (see Sections and 4.9 of this EIR for further information on visual and noise-related impacts).
+These NRHP-eligible and listed resources are automatically considered eligible finclusion in the CRHR and are treated as historical resources under CEQA as described above.
+CA-SBR-2910H (Route 66) has significance as an important historical highway associated with